Sunday, August 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Affordable TP-Link Wi-Fi 7 hardware: The Deco BE25 dual-band mesh router.

 The Deco BE25 is one of the first dual-band Wi-Fi 7 mesh systems on the market.
 With decent Wi-Fi specs and two 2.5Gbps ports per unit, it has enough to deliver fast broadband in a large home, again, preferably via wired backhauling.
-The compact mesh router is available in 3-pack, 2-pack, or a single router, making it suitable for any budget-minded situation.
+The compact mesh router is available in 3-pack, 2-pack, or single router, making it suitable for any budget-minded situation.

 TP-Link Deco BE25 (Deco BE5000)'s Rating